PCOS: From symptoms to self-advocacy. Get the handbook

 Better Ways to Predict the Estimated Implantation Date

-It’s helpful to know your ovulation day when trying to estimate implantation.
+Knowing your ovulation day is helpful when trying to estimate implantation.
 While still not foolproof, your chances of estimating your implantation day are higher if you know when ovulation occurred.

-You can use Inito to know when you ovulate.
+You can use Inito Fertility Monitor to know when you ovulate.
 Inito is an all-in-one fertility monitor that measures four key hormones on a single test strip to predict and confirm ovulation.

-In addition, you can track your cycles to better understand your hormone patterns and trends.
-Pay attention to your body and keep an eye out for implantation cramping, bleeding, and other symptoms.
+Additionally, you can track your cycles to gain a better understanding of your hormone patterns and trends.
+Pay attention to your body and be aware of potential symptoms, including implantation cramping, bleeding, and others.
 However, remember that implantation symptoms can vary from person to person.

 While it’s easy to get caught up in the calendar, try to keep a level head and take any calculations with a grain of salt.
 It takes time to know whether a successful pregnancy has been established or not.
 Try to be patient and keep busy as you wait until the right time to test.